 The title says it all.
 Most of us are guilty of paying far more attention to our gardens during the summer.
 Flowers have room to really flourish and, most importantly, the weather is nice.
 Nobody wants to be mowing the lawn or removing dead plants during the coldest days of winter.
 Yet, a garden really isn’t just for summer.
-You need to put love and attention into maintaining it all year round.
+You need to put love and attention into maintaining it all year round, whether you do it yourself or you hire a company like iTrim4U, you need to put love and attention into your garden.
 Nature doesn’t press the pause button as soon as the warmer months have passed.
 Still, you need motivation in order to get out there and start looking after your garden.
 Here are some ways to create an incentive to be in your garden more often.

 Declutter and opt for minimalism.